A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Motivating data example and objective

-To provide insights into the role of social norm in the crowdsourcing HIV intervention study, we pursue the potential outcomes framework, and propose specific principal causal effect estimands of interest to address a continuous intermediate outcome in the context of closed-cohort SW-CRTs.
 We then propose new structural assumptions to achieve point identification of the principal causal effect estimands under a sensitivity framework.
 These include a copula assumption that addresses the joint distribution of the potential intermediate variables under treatment and control conditions, and a marginal structural assumption that addresses the relationship between potential outcome and potential intermediate variables.
-To implement our procedure, we exploit a unique feature of SW-CRTs that the intermediate variable and outcome are observable in both treatment arms at different time points, which provides useful information to calibrate values for sensitivity parameters in the structural assumptions.
-We then consider random-effects models that are commonly used to estimate treatment effects in SW-CRTs \citep{LI2021} and pursue a Bayesian framework for inference.
-The Bayesian inferential framework is also attractive as it can accomodate monotone missing data (under an ignorability assumption), which is present in the crowdsourcing HIV intervention study.
-Different from the existing literature discussed in Section \ref{sec:introduction}, our development represents the first effort to simultaneously addresses the longitudinal data structure (arising from the closed-cohort stepped wedge design) and a continuous intermediate outcome.
+To implement our procedure, we exploit a unique feature of SW-CRTs that the intermediate variable and outcome are observable in both treatment arms at different time points, which provides useful information to calibrate values for sensitivity parameters.
+This calibration approach offers a practical advantage over methods relying on untestable structural assumptions, such as principal ignorability (\cite{DING2017}), by grounding the sensitivity analysis in observed data.

+We then consider random-effects models that incorporate duration-specific treatment effects \citep{LI2021,WANG2024} and pursue a Bayesian framework for inference.
+The Bayesian inferential framework is attractive as it can accommodate monotone missing data (under an additional ignorability assumption), which is present in the crowdsourcing HIV intervention study.
+Different from the existing literature discussed in Section \ref{sec:introduction}, our development represents the first effort to simultaneously addresses the longitudinal data structure (arising from the closed-cohort stepped wedge design), accommodate a continuous intermediate outcome, and provide a generalized framework for assessing both short- and long-term principal causal effects.